GameBear64/Clothes-Shop/Docs.md

 ![ThemeSetting](https://github.com/GameBear64/Clothes-Shop/assets/33098072/cb81a839-57c2-4408-a865-68c29fb4a4ae)
 ![themes](https://github.com/GameBear64/Clothes-Shop/assets/33098072/e34bc56b-0b50-454c-a592-c90848061420)

 The theme is stored in the local storage, if there is no theme saved it will used the default light mode blue theme.
-The theme is accessible throughput the app using vue's reactive proxy object (similar to a signal)
+The theme is accessible throughout the app using vue's reactive proxy object (similar to a signal)
 ![image](https://github.com/GameBear64/Clothes-Shop/assets/33098072/1ac6fcd1-06fc-42da-8590-a02ef3d4ab04)

 ## Local Storage